AVAnnotate/documentation/index.md

 # AVAnnotate
 AVAnnotate uses free and open-source web tools (Jekyll and GitHub Pages) to create static sites on GitHub to share context around AV artifacts.
-Researchers, teachers, and LAMs use the AVAnnotate app to… …generate IIIF manifests and an associated GitHub repository …upload annotations and a URL to their AV item …present and share their timestamped notes, annotations, and contextual writing around AV artifacts
+Archivists, librarians, researchers, teachers, and students use the AVAnnotate application to
+- generate IIIF manifests and an associated GitHub repository
+- upload annotations and a URL to their AV item
+- present and share their timestamped notes, annotations, and contextual writing around AV artifacts

 The AVAnnotate player is a React Player, a versatile React component that supports a wide range of media formats and sources.